Skip to content

 IGNORE_MISSING Ignore missing stack files when resolving environments

-STACK Name of the current environment stack
+STACK Stores the name of the current environment stack

 Tests